 What is the best regimen for Latisse?

-In order to get the most bang for your buck out of 1 bottle of Latisse, many dermatologists suggest using the product slightly differently than outlined in the patient insert and on the Latisse website.
+To make your bottle of Latisse most effective, many dermatologists suggest using the product slightly differently than outlined in the patient insert and on the Latisse website.

 I instruct my patients to drop 1 drop of Latisse directly onto a very tiny eyeliner brush or into the cap of the bottle.
 If you use the cap method, dip the brush into the cap.
 Apply to the top of your lashes like you would eyeliner – it should feel just slightly wet.
 If there is any dripping, you are putting too much on the brush.
 If the brush feels dry, re-dip it into the cap.
 Normally 1 drop is enough to cover both eyes.
 I also suggest you use any leftover product on your eyebrows, if they could use some thickening.
 Make sure you only put Latisse on the upper lash (NOT your lower lashes), and wipe off any excess product.